 - 1. Build relationships, enhance understanding and showcase our history and living heritage - 2.
 Support activities that are aligned to our unique cultural identity - 3.
-Facilitate cultural experiences for residents and visitors that are welcoming, inspiring and enriching high-quality cultural events and activities will drive cultural tourism and showcase local creatives and organizations outside of Mississauga as well as provide opportunities for regional, national and international artists to connect with local audiences.
+Facilitate cultural experiences for residents and visitors that are welcoming, inspiring and enriching

 Priority 5: Share our story beyond our borders